Cryptographic Hash Algorithms

 MD5 is a popular hash function. (“MD” = “Message Digest”).
 It returns a 128-bit hexadecimal string which is 32 characters long.
 It was popular for secure encryption from 1991 to 2004, but since a number of weaknesses were discovered it has been used mostly for data integrity.

 bcrypt is a hash algorithm which is based on the Blowfish Symmetric-Key Algorithm.
 Unlike Blowfish, bcrypt is a one-way hash and offers no decryption.
-It returns a 184-bit base-64 encoded string which is 31 characters long (but it also includes prepends information to the encrypted string, making it 60 characters total).
-It has been used for secure encryption since it was created in 1999. bcrypt is the default hash algorithm on many Unix and Linux operating systems.
-It remains a recommended algorithm to use for password hashing.
+It returns a 184-bit base-64 encoded string which is 31 characters long (but it also prepends information to the encrypted string, making it 60 characters total).
+It has been used for secure password storage since it was created in 1999. bcrypt is the default hash algorithm on many Unix and Linux operating systems.
+While bcrypt is still considered safe with a sufficient work factor (10 or more) and is acceptable for password hashing, the current OWASP Password Storage Cheat Sheet recommends Argon2id as the first choice for new applications, with scrypt and PBKDF2 as alternatives.

 More on Cryptographic Hash Algorithms when used for: